 Posted on March 23, 2015

-The ad industry likes to tell itself that people want to be ‘engaged’ by brands.
+The ad industry likes to tell us that people want to be ‘engaged’ by brands.
 Sometimes we to equate brand engagement with some form of love.
-Exhibit 1a, Saatchi & Saatchi’s Love marks.
+Exhibit 1a, Saatchi & Saatchi’s Love Marks.
 Pass the sick bag.
 It’s just a fluffy sheen of faux meaningfulness to help sell things that nobody actually needs.

 As a brand strategist it’s my job to make brands as attractive as possible to humans.
 However, it’s as a human that I also know a truth that my industry consistently chooses to ignore.
 People do not want to be engaged by brands.
 I certainly don’t.
 Do you?
 Brands might want to be engaging, but that’s completely different thing.